IBM-Cloud/docs-services/services/xpertrule/index.md

 ...Description of this service needs to be added here...

-## Publish knowledge in Web Author
+## Publishing knowledge in Web Author
 1. Log in to XpertRule Web Author by using your email and password: [http://ibmxrkb.xpertrule.com/](http://ibmxrkb.xpertrule.com)
 {:new_window}